 What is macular degeneration?

-The macula is the part of the eye that provides us with clear vision.
+Macular degeneration is a condition which affects the macula, the part of the eye that provides us with clear central vision.
 As we grow, its function loses its abilities, causing macular degeneration, also known as AMD.

 - New blood vessels grow under the retina, causing bleeding and fluid leakage.